JacobDemm/Value_Investment_Analysis/README (1).md

 ---

-## 🚀 How to Use

-1. Clone or download this repository
-2. Open `Week_8_Project.pbix` in **Power BI Desktop**
-3. If prompted to refresh data, point the data source to the included `sp-500-index-02-21-2026.csv` file
-4. Use the navigation buttons on Page 1 to explore the report
-5. Use the sector slicer on Page 2 to filter visuals interactively

----

 ## 📌 Notes

 - The dataset does not include a company **Name** column — only ticker symbols are available from the Barchart export